drojaazu/suddendesu/content/entry/tee-d-off-a-saucy-secret-and-hidden-dev-credits/index.md

 The hidden staff roll had a couple small amendments.
 The PLANNER title became PLANNING; SHINICHIROU became SHINICHIROH to match the same romanization as SAITOH earlier in the list; INOKOSI became INOKOSHI; and finally, an addition of COPYRIGHT 1987.
 Nothing major, just some standardization and a copyright.

-Wait, they updated the hidden easter egg...?
+Wait, they updated the hidden easter egg?
+Does that mean...?

 ## Restored Breasts

 Now we get to the real interesting piece.

-The takeaways from the analysis of the Japan set was that the topless graphics existed, but the tilemap that displayed them was broken; that the graphics/map were not used by any code, so we couldn't know what context they would appear; and that the Game Over screen after the secret staff roll displayed a unique I Love You string and called the code to display the girl, but referenced a non-existent entry in her animation table.
+The remaining mysteries from the original analysis of the Japan set were:

+ - the topless graphics existed, but the tilemap that displayed them was broken, possibly half-finished or half-removed
+ - the topless graphics/tilemap were not used by any code, so it was impossible to know exactly context they were displayed
+ - the Game Over screen after the secret staff roll displayed a unique "I Love You" string and called the code to display the girl, but referenced a non-existent entry in her animation table which resulted in her not actually appearing
-Given that, we could say confidently that the boobs were broken, in either a half-complete or half-removed state, and that there wasn't enough context to determine where they would have appeared.

-Somewhat shockingly, the World version *has the boobs fixed and fully implemented in the code,* restoring them to glory.
+The World version answers all of these at once.

 It turns out the nudity is not a bonus for a hole in one; in fact, you'll never see it during gameplay at all.